-Refined Carbohydrates and PCOS as a super food
+Refined Carbohydrates and PCOS as a Food to Consider for PCOS

 Refined carbohydrates, including white bread, white rice, pastries, and sugary cereals, are particularly harmful for individuals managing PCOS.
 These foods are high in sugar and low in essential nutrients, offering little nutritional value.
 But what makes refined carbs so detrimental for those with PCOS?